-In order to assist the Underwriters in complying with Rule 15c2-12 as in effect on the date hereof, promulgated under the Securities Exchange Act of 1934, as amended (the "Rule"), simultaneously with the issuance of the Bonds, the Commonwealth will enter into a written agreement (the "Continuing Disclosure Agreement") for the benefit of the Beneficial Owners of the Bonds in substantially in the form attached hereto as APPENDIX H - FORM OF CONTINUING DISCLOSURE AGREEMENT.
+In order to assist the Initial Purchaser in complying with Rule 15c2-12 as in effect on the date hereof, promulgated under the Securities Exchange Act of 1934, as amended (the "Rule"), simultaneously with the issuance of the Bonds, the Commonwealth will enter into a written agreement (the "Continuing Disclosure Agreement") for the benefit of the Beneficial Owners of the Bonds in substantially in the form attached hereto as APPENDIX H - FORM OF CONTINUING DISCLOSURE AGREEMENT.
 The Commonwealth, as an "obligated person" under the Rule, has covenanted in the Continuing Disclosure Agreement to provide: (a) certain financial information and operating data relating to the Commonwealth and the Bonds in each year (the "Annual Report"); and (b) notice of the occurrence of certain enumerated events as described in the Continuing Disclosure Agreement (each, a "Listed Event Notice").
 The Annual Report and each Listed Event Notice, if applicable, will be filed by or on behalf of the Commonwealth, with the repository designated by the SEC, presently the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access system ("EMMA") in an electronic format prescribed by the MSRB.
 The specific nature and timing of filing the Annual Report and each Listed Event Notice, and other details of the Commonwealth's undertakings are more fully described in APPENDIX H - FORM OF CONTINUING DISCLOSURE AGREEMENT attached hereto.

-The following disclosure is being provided by the Commonwealth for the sole purpose of assisting the Underwriters in complying with the Rule: The Commonwealth previously entered into continuing disclosure undertakings, as an "obligated person" under the Rule (the "Undertakings").
-In the previous five year period beginning on October 1, 2019 and ending on October 1, 2024 (the "Compliance Period"), the Commonwealth has, in several instances during the Compliance Period, failed to comply with certain provisions of the Undertakings, including: (a) failing to timely file certain annual financial information and/or operating data, (b) failing to file or timely file certain notices.
+The following disclosure is being provided by the Commonwealth for the sole purpose of assisting the Initial Purchaser in complying with the Rule: The Commonwealth previously entered into continuing disclosure undertakings, as an "obligated person" under the Rule (the "Undertakings").
+In the previous five year period beginning on October 1, 2019 and ending on October 1, 2024 (the "Compliance Period"), the Commonwealth has, in several instances during the Compliance Period, failed to comply with certain provisions of the Undertakings, including: (a) failing to timely file certain annual financial information and/or operating data, (b) failing to provide certain required annual financial information and operating data in its annual filings, and (c) failing to file or timely file certain notices.
 The foregoing description of instances of non-compliance by the Commonwealth with the Undertakings should not be construed as an acknowledgement by the Commonwealth that any such instance was material.